 The Lost Gardens of Heligan: Rediscovering a Centuries-Old Paradise

 Developed over the centuries by several generations of a Cornish family, the spectacular gardens fell into disuse when World War I broke out, only to be re-discovered in 1990, restored, and opened to the public in 1992.
+The recent lockdown caused the owners to close their doors once again – only the second time in 260s years – but following the creation of some new rules to follow social distancing regulations, people can stroll through the beautiful landscapes once again.

 A Family Project